iliyaZelenko/vue-cool-select/README.md

 - Large test coverage

 I am happy to add something or improve, you can write what you want to see.
-I also have more motivation to work if you put a star.
+I also have more motivation to work if you give a star.